geoserver/geoserver-history/doc/user/source/services/wfs.rst

 The major differences between the WFS versions are:

 * WFS 1.1.0 returns GML3 as the default GML.
 In WFS 1.0.0 the default was GML2.
 (GeoServer still supports requests in both GML3 and GML2 formats.)
 GML3 has slightly different ways of specifying a geometry.
-* In WFS 1.1.0, the way to specify the SRS (Spatial Reference System, aka projection) is *urn:x-ogc:def:crs:EPSG:XXXX*, whereas in version 1.0.0 the specification was *http://www.opengis.net/gml/srs/epsg.xml#XXXX*.
-This change has implications on the axis order of the returned data (see below LINK).
+* In WFS 1.1.0, the way to specify the SRS (Spatial Reference System, aka projection) is ``urn:x-ogc:def:crs:EPSG:XXXX``, whereas in version 1.0.0 the specification was ``http://www.opengis.net/gml/srs/epsg.xml#XXXX``.
+This change has implications on the axis order of the returned data.
 * WFS 1.1.0 supports on-the-fly reprojection of data, which allows for data to be returned in a SRS other than the native.

 Axis ordering